Eagle Ford - update through September 2017

-This interactive presentation contains the latest oil & gas production data from 18525 horizontal wells in the Eagle Ford region (TRRC districts 1-5), through September 2016.
+This interactive presentation contains the latest oil & gas production data from 19641 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through September 2017.

 - You can click through the blocks on the top to see the slides.